LSEG-API-Samples/Article.WebSocketAPI.Javascript.QuoteWidget/README.md

 ***Note:** To be able to ask questions and to benefit from the full content available on the [TR Developer Community portal](https://developers.thomsonreuters.com) we recommend you to [register here]( https://developers.thomsonreuters.com/iam/register) or [login here]( https://developers.thomsonreuters.com/iam/login?destination_path=Lw%3D%3D).*

 ## <a id="disclaimer"></a>Disclaimer
-The source code presented in this project has been written by Thomson Reuters only for the purpose of illustrating the concepts of building a simple real-time quote widget.
+TheÂ source code presented in this project has been written by Thomson Reuters only for the purpose of illustrating the concepts of building a simple real-time quote widget.
 It has not been tested for a usage in production environments.

 ## <a id="prerequisites"></a>Prerequisites